jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Autonomous System Provider Authorization (ASPA, [@!I-D.ietf-sidrops-aspa-profile]) where an autonomous system number (ASN, [@!RFC5396]) holder cryptographically asserts about the provider AS for that ASN.

-This RDAP extension maps the registration data from the Regional Internet Registries (RIRs), including at national and local levels, for aforementioned RPKI profiles into RDAP.
+This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs), including at national and local levels, for aforementioned RPKI profiles through RDAP.
 The intent is that such RDAP data can complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an RIR's database beside what's inherently available from an RPKI profile object.
 There is metadata that is often needed for troubleshooting that does not appear in, say, a ROA or a VRP (Verified ROA Payload); such as:

 * Is it an auto-renewing ROA?
 * And if so, when did the first version get published?